kuznetsov-radio/gxmodelfitting/README.md

 Here, we repeat the headers of the above-mentioned routines with the descriptions of the parameters:

-pro MultiScanAB, RefDir, ModelFileName, EBTELfileName, LibFileName, OutDir, alist, blist, xc, yc, dx, dy, Nx, Ny, RefFiles=RefFiles, Q0start=Q0start, threshold=threshold, metric=metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, noMultiFreq=noMultiFreq, DEM=DEM, DDM=DDM
+pro MultiScanAB, RefDir, ModelFileName, EBTELfileName, LibFileName, OutDir, alist, blist, xc, yc, dx, dy, Nx, Ny [, RefFiles=RefFiles, Q0start=Q0start, threshold=threshold, metric=metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, noMultiFreq=noMultiFreq, DEM=DEM, DDM=DDM]

 Input parameters:<br/>
 RefDir - the directory where the observed radio maps are stored.
 If the parameter RefFiles is omitted, the program loads all \*.sav files in the RefDir directory.
 Otherwise, the program loads the file(s) specified by RefDir+RefFiles.
 Each .sav file should contain a 'ref' map object with three maps:<br/>